uswds/uswds-sandbox/src/report-an-issue-step-2.md

             <h2>Setup a technical support session</h2>
             <ul class="usa-list">
               <li>To help resolve your accessibility issue, we offer one-on-one technical support sessions with our team’s accessibility specialists.</li>
-              <li>Select a data and time for an open session and we’ll setup a meeting to talk about your issue in more detail.</li>
+              <li>Select a date and time for an open session and we’ll setup a meeting to talk about your issue in more detail.</li>
             </ul>
             <div class="usa-checkbox margin-top-5">
               <input class="usa-checkbox__input" id="not-interested" type="checkbox" name="not-interested"